Climate of south-west England: Future

 The rise in temperature could lead to outdoor citrus cultivation being possible.
 Sea level rises could cause spring tides to rise over many of the region's harbour walls and an increase in sea level by about 40 cm at Newlyn.
 Following the announcement, the government of the United Kingdom called on the local authorities and other organisation to prepare for the consequences.
 All major government investments will have to consider the risks as a result of future climate change.

 A report from the Environment Agency said that, over the next 25 years, investment would need to double for the building and upkeep of flood defences in order to maintain the current levels of flood protection and counter the effects of climate change.
 Flooding from rivers and the sea currently puts 65,369 properties at risk in Devon and Cornwall, 29,577 of which are at "significant risk".
 Current flood defence schemes protect some of these properties from flooding.
 Richard Cresswell, the regional director for the Environment Agency in the south west, said:

 "The latest UK climate change data shows that the risk of flooding and coastal erosion will continue to increase in future due to rising sea levels and more frequent and heavy storms."

 £357 million on flood risk management in Cornwall, Devon, Dorset, Somerset, South Gloucestershire and Wiltshire has been spent since 2002, which includes spending continuing into 2009/10.

 Rising sea levels are likely to cause more flooding on the Somerset Levels.
 Since 1990 the drainage board has been charged with looking at the rhynes, cleaning them out and keeping them clear, with the Environment Agency overseeing the work.
-With rising sea levels the work required to maintain the current sea defences is likely to become more expensive and it has been proposed by Ian Liddell-Grainger (Bridgwater-MP), that two inland seas are created.
+With rising sea levels the work required to maintain the current sea defences is likely to become more expensive and it has been proposed by Ian Liddell-Grainger (formerly the MP for Bridgwater), that two inland seas are created.